Every day in the UK, another 240 people wake up to the catastrophic impact of a stroke.

 Angharad’s story

-When Angharad Dennis woke at 3:30am just days before her 32nd birthday, the room was spinning, and she couldn’t move her head off the pillow.
+When Angharad woke at 3.30am just days before her 32nd birthday, the room was spinning, and she couldn’t move her head off the pillow.

 Angharad’s grandmother had multiple strokes whilst she was growing up, so she knew the FAST signs and what the symptoms of a stroke were.